Afukam/Afukam/README.md

 - 👋 Hi, I’m @Afukam
-- 👀 I’m interested in coding, fintech, novels, tech, stock-market( the list goes on so i'll just leave the dots)...
+- 👀 I’m interested in Cybersecurity and a lot of things
-- 🌱 I’m currently learning .html and css..
+- 🌱 I’m currently learning a lot of things
 - 💞️ I’m looking to collaborate on a lot of crazy but challanging projects...
-- 📫 How to reach me via twitter @afukam or on my personal number via whatsapp +2349046930457 ...
+- 📫 How to reach me via LinkedIn https://www.linkedin.com/in/chiafukamnanya-nwanonenyi

 <!---
 Afukam/Afukam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.